telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

 * Install the required tools:

-        sudo yum install python python-devel python-pip curl nc valgrind bc sudo pip install --upgrade pip
+        sudo yum install python python-pip curl nc mongodb-org-shell valgrind bc sudo pip install --upgrade pip

-In the case of the aarch64 architecture, additionally install libffi-devel using yum.
+In the case of the aarch64 architecture, additionally install python-devel and libffi-devel using yum.
 It is needed when building pyOpenSSL.

 * Prepare the environment for test harness.
 Basically, you have to install the `accumulator-server.py` script and in a path under your control, `~/bin` is the recommended one.
 Alternatively, you can install them in a system directory such as `/usr/bin` but it could collide with an RPM installation, thus it is not recommended.
 In addition, you have to set several environment variables used by the harness script (see `scripts/testEnv.sh` file) and create a virtualenv envirionment to use Flask version 1.0.2 instead of default Flask in CentOS7.
 Run test harness in this environment.